-While recognizing the need for researchers to protect their own research interests, and the prior requirement to comply with the University's Intellectual Property Policy, the University encourages researchers to be as open as possible in discussing their work with other researchers and with the public and must therefore comply with the Research Data management Policy and the principles of the Concordat on Open Research Data.
-Once results have been published, the University expects researchers to make available relevant data and materials to other researchers, on request, provided that this is consistent with any ethics approvals, consents and contractual agreements which cover the data and materials and any Intellectual Property Rights (IPR) in them.
+The University encourages researchers to be as open as possible in making their work accessible to other researchers and to the public.
+To achieve transparency, researchers must comply with the University Research Data Management Policy and the principles of the Concordat on Open Research Data.
+These policies recognise that researchers are entitled to a limited period of privileged access to the data they generate so as to permit effective publication, and that researchers must comply with the Terms and Conditions of their funder and/or partner organisation, as well as the Abertay Intellectual Property Policy, The University expects researchers to make available relevant data and materials to other researchers prior to publication if requested by publisher policies, after publication or on request, provided that this is consistent with any ethics approvals, consents and contractual agreements which cover the data and materials and any Intellectual Property Rights (IPR) in them.
 Participants, and other relevant stakeholders in a research project, should be offered access to a summary of the research findings.